Exploring Accuracy Law for Deep Time Series Forecasters: An Empirical Study: Introduction

-Inspired by statistical estimation theory \citep{kay1993fundamentals, cramer1999mathematical}, which rigorously defines the fundamental limits on the precision of any estimator, we argue that there indeed exists a general and instructive performance upper bound for time series forecasting, which is determined by the inherent predictability of time series.
-Through thousands of empirical experiments and rigorous statistical tests, we narrowed down a huge hypothesis space and finally discovered the \emph{accuracy law} of deep time series forecasting.
-Specifically, we observe a significant exponential relation between the intrinsic complexity in the temporal pattern of a given time series and its minimum forecasting error achieved by state-of-the-art deep models.
-Here, the temporal pattern complexity is defined in a window-wise format according to the sequence-to-sequence deep forecasting paradigm.
-This accuracy law provides a principled framework for understanding the limits of time series predictability and sheds light on future research directions.
-Based on the newly proposed accuracy law, we successfully identify the saturation of tasks within widely used benchmarks, releasing the research community from diminishing returns on over-studied datasets.
-Besides, the proposed law could seamlessly derive a simple yet effective training strategy by leveraging its quantitative results, which further boosts emerging large time series models.
-Our contributions are summarized as follows: \begin{itemize} \item We notice a fundamental issue in the community of deep time series forecasting, that is, the absence of a general forecasting error lower bound for deep time series models. \item We find and formally define the \emph{accuracy law} for deep time series forecasting based on large-scale experiments.
-This law reveals that the minimum forecasting error achievable by deep models exhibits an exponential relationship with the window-wise pattern complexity of time series, which demonstrates favorable generalizability across diverse domains. \item The proposed accuracy law provides valuable insights for the community, which can seamlessly support identifying saturated tasks and training deep and large time series models. \end{itemize}
+Inspired by statistical estimation theory \cite{kay1993fundamentals, cramer1999mathematical}, which rigorously defines the fundamental limits on the precision of any estimator, we explore whether there exists a general and instructive performance upper bound for time series forecasting, which is determined by the inherent predictability of time series.
+Building on the observation that deep time series forecasters predominantly follow a sequence-to-sequence paradigm, we introduce a window-wise complexity metric to quantify the intrinsic complexity of temporal patterns within a time series.
+Through thousands of empirical experiments and rigorous statistical tests, we discovered the \emph{accuracy law} for deep time series forecasters.
+Specifically, we observe a significant exponential relation between the window-wise pattern complexity of a given series and its minimum forecasting error achieved by state-of-the-art deep models.
+This accuracy law provides empirical insights for understanding predictability in the context of deep time series forecasting and sheds light on future research directions.
+Based on the proposed accuracy law, we successfully identify the saturation of tasks within widely used benchmarks, releasing the research community from diminishing returns on over-studied datasets.
+Besides, the proposed complexity measure can be used to derive a simple yet effective training strategy, which further improves the performance of time series foundation models.
+Our contributions are summarized: \begin{itemize} \item We notice a fundamental issue in the community of deep time series forecasting, that is, the absence of a general lower bound for deep time series models. \item Through extensive experiments across diverse datasets and model architectures, we empirically formulate the \emph{accuracy law} for deep time series forecasters.
+This law uncovers that the minimum forecasting error achieved by existing deep forecasters exhibits an exponential relationship with the window-wise pattern complexity of time series, which demonstrates favorable generalizability across diverse forecasting tasks. \item The proposed complexity measure and accuracy law provide valuable insights for the community, which can seamlessly support identifying saturated tasks and training time series foundation models. \end{itemize}